Thriving Communities: Building a Vibrant, Inclusive Vermont

 Opinions expressed on this site are the opinions of the authors and not necessarily those of CVOEO.

-The project, Thriving Communities: Building a Vibrant Inclusive Vermont, was financed in large part by a grant from the U.S. Department of Housing and Urban Development (HUD) granted to the Fair Housing Project of CVOEO to promote Affirmatively Furthering Fair Housing public policies in Vermont.
-HUD is not responsible for the content of this web site.
+The project, Thriving Communities: Building a Vibrant Inclusive Vermont, is financed in part by a grant from the U.S. Department of Housing and Urban Development (HUD) granted to the Fair Housing Project of CVOEO to promote public policies in Vermont and beyond which increase housing opportunities for protected classes and the availability of affordable housing and communities of opportunity for all residents of Vermont.